rbonghi/rbonghi.github.io/_posts/2022-08-20-seeed-studio-reComputer-J1010.md

 | Type-G | UK |
 | Type-I | India |

-{% include figure image_path="/assets/review/reComputerJ1010/seeedstudio-12vpower-adapter.jpg" alt="12V power adapter and adaptors" caption="12V power adapter and adaptors" %}
+{% include figure image_path="/assets/review/reComputerJ1020/seeedstudio-12vpower-adapter.jpg" alt="12V power adapter and adaptors" caption="12V power adapter and adaptors" %}

 This power supply works with an 100-240V input with an output of 12V at 2A continuous.
 This powers AC/DC adapter have a power jack output that fit with the NVIDIA Jetson Nano custom carrier board.

 ## Aluminum case

+The Aluminum case is pretty solid and really simple to use a Jetson Nano for server application or AI.

+Something that I notice really useful is the double rubber feet, one the case basement and another side on a side.
+This solution give to this NVIDIA Jetson box a stable solution if you don't have enough space on your desk.

+Another nice thing is a button below the box to open and have access to the NVIDIA Jetson.
+The cover is attached by four magnets and only pressing this button the cover is released.

-{% include gallery id="reComputer-case" caption="Seed Studio reComputer J1010 parts" %}
+{% include gallery id="reComputer-case" caption="Seed Studio reComputer J1020 parts" %}

-The Aluminum case is pretty solid and different
+In these two picture below you can observe how is made the reComputer case.

 {% include gallery id="Aluminum-case" caption="Aluminum case details" %}